 - Contact Human Resources at (336) 758-4700 to schedule an appointment with a Benefits Counselor.

-If you are injured on the job as a result of a work-related compensable accident, have your supervisor complete the First Report of Incident form (user name = 0807297 and password = newclaim) as soon as possible (instructions here).
+- If you are injured on the job as a result of a work-related compensable accident, as soon as reasonably possible, the employee who has sustained an injury or accident must report it to their supervisor and Human Resources by emailing email@example.com or by phone at (336)758-4700, press option 3.
+Supervisors will be provided instructions to complete the First Report of Incident form.
 After a seven-day waiting period, you may begin drawing weekly workers’ compensation benefits if you require time away from work.

 Wake Forest University Human Resources